What building a lockdown exhibition

 Students were able to create work under five themes — Constellations, Dependency, Boundary, Persona and Debris — that all connect together under the umbrella of community and the necessity of creativity.

-They posted their work-in-progress on a dedicated Instagram page, before sharing their final pieces in a new online publication.
+They posted their work-in-progress on a dedicated Instagram page, before sharing their final pieces in an online publication.
 Finally, they worked with Emmanuelle Waeckerlé from UCA’s bookRoom and Adam Thomas’ InDesign zine workshop to develop and design a series of zines to complement the project.

 We spoke to the course leader, Jeremiah Ambrose, about the project and some of the students, too, to get an idea of how Torn Together kept them all connected through lockdown.